 the church.
 The nature of the business to be acted upon shall be stated in the

 A quorum for congregational meetings shall consist of 15 percent (15%) of

 the resident members for the conduct of business, and fifty per cent (50%) of

 the membership shall constitute a quorum for the Church Council and Boards.

 The professional staff, the moderator, the clerk, the treasurer(s), the

-financial secretary, the chairpersons of Spiritual and Parish Life, Trustees,
+financial secretary, the chairpersons of Ministry and Mission, Trustees,

-Christian Education, Mission and Action, and any other persons designated by
+Christian Education, and any other persons designated by the moderator

 reports may be requested for called meetings of the congregation.
 After having